Breastfeeding and cancer treatments

 Donor breast milk

-If you do not have enough of your own breast milk, some hospitals offer donated breast milk for babies born prematurely.
+If the mother does not have enough of their own breast milk, some hospitals offer donated breast milk for babies born prematurely.
 The United Kingdom Association for Milk Banking (UKAMB) is a registered charity that supports milk banking in the UK.
 There are strict processes to make sure donor breast milk is safe.

 Date reviewed